Monday, February 1, 2021

 rolling their stones up and down and around

-such a sparse opiate.
+such a sparse gamut of opiates.

-looking down
+looking down,

-immersed in a sweet flood of bliss,
+immersed in a sweet flood of bliss

 i saw love and beauty and care

-in such a way that their flaws avoided failure.
+in ways whose flaws suddenly avoided failure.

-could never be complete.
+never be complete.

-it became clear to me, just then,
+it became clear to me, only there and then,

-those vast, troubled oceans, so hungry,
+those twin troubled oceans, so hungry, desperate,

 on either side.